Homesteading Family Logo

 2. Add 1 tablespoon of minced ginger.

 3. Add 1/4 cup starter culture (the juice from a previous ferment such as homemade sauerkraut, or even whey) and 1 tablespoon salt.
-If you don’t have a starter culture, add 2 tablespoons salt.
+If you don’t have a starter culture for fermentation, add 2 tablespoons salt.

 4. Stir well to distribute salt and ginger throughout the carrots.